 Contemporary society requires highly complex functions from architectural design and urban planning.
-As well the development of basic and advanced studies, this entails the connection and synthesis of specialized research fields reconsidered from the viewpoint of the relationships between natural and artificial environments.
-This department aims at a higher education program that promotes both basic and advanced research in order to construct creative methodologies and operational systems, as well as training excellent people to acquire humanist skills.
+As well as the development of basic and advanced studies, this entails the connection and synthesis of specialized research fields reconsidered from the viewpoint of the relationships between natural and artificial environments.
+This department aims at a higher education program that promotes both basic and advanced research in order to construct creative methodologies and operational systems, as well as training students to enhance their humanistic skills.

-■ Regenerative Preservation of Built Environment
+Regenerative Preservation of Built Environment